chesscoders/netopia-card/README.md

  * Code in case of success
  */
 switch (response.action) {
-  case "confirmed":
+  case 'confirmed':
     // do something
     break;
-  case "paid":
+  case 'paid':
     // do something
     break;
-  case "paid_pending":
+  case 'paid_pending':
     // do something
     break;
-  case "confirmed_pending":
+  case 'confirmed_pending':
     // do something
     break;
 }